 • Increased resilience and capacity to deliver and manage change across the MKOB area

 • Organisations that are fit for purpose to meet the needs of our customers and communities

 The vision for the partnership is ‘working together across MKOB to enhance capacity, deliver improvement and drive efficiency’.

-Find out more about MKOB or email email@example.com.
+To find out more about MKOB send an email to firstname.lastname@example.org.

 Improvement & Efficiency South East (IESE)